MaharshiChetan/Node-API/backend/README.md

 ---

-### Part 11, User can favorite a post if auth + increment the favoriteCount
+### User can favorite a post if auth + increment the favoriteCount

 - Create model methods for both user and post
 - Add the increment/decrement statics on post

-### Part 12, Send if favorite or not with post for help the life of the front-end
+### Send if favorite or not with post for help the life of the front-end

 - Make route auth
 - Make user method
 - Make post controller work with the favorite
 "# Node-API"